r-bk/rsdns/README.md

 *rsdns* comes with a small command-line tool [ch4](https://github.com/r-bk/ch4).
-*ch4* uses *rsdns* to query the Domain Name System, and shows the results in a simple format.
+*ch4* uses *rsdns* to query the Domain Name System, and shows the results in a zone-file format.
 It can be used as a simple substitute to [dig](https://en.wikipedia.org/wiki/Dig_(command)), especially on platforms where *dig* is not natively supported.